 For example, imagine you are investigating price (specifically $30, $50, or $70 per month) and SMS inclusion (300 messages or Unlimited) for mobile phone plans.
 If the variation in data inclusions sways customers three times as much as variations across international minutes inclusions, the relative importance score of data inclusion will be thrice as high as that of international minutes inclusion.

 Is 300 min of international calls much better than 90 min?

 Each level of each attribute is also scored for its performance in customers’ decision-making.
 For example, if low price ($30/mo) is seen favourably (relative to the other pricing options), it will show as positive.
 High price ($70/mo) can be least favourite and will be showing up as negative, while moderate price ($50/mo) can be in the middle showing as either low positive or low negative.
 The sign of the performance score of each attribute is only relative to the other options respondents faced - $70/mo can be negative when compared with $30/mo and $50/mo, but might show up as positive relative to $90/mo.

 Marginal willingness to pay

-(how much are they willing to pay for a feature)
+How much are consumers willing to pay for a feature?

 Share of preference simulation